 - Our Lady of Mount Carmel & St. Luke’s Food Pantry – Before Covid-19 changed our approach several walk-by demos were offered in each pantry.
 The event in February encouraged clients to Love your Heart and included blood pressure screenings and reading nutrition label skills.
 Recipe and seed bundles have been added to distributions during Covid-19 to keep information flowing while keeping everyone safe.

-Food Pantries in the Second Harvest of NW PA service area that are interested in partnering with PA HPI can check out the array of pantry tools we have to offer under the resources for pantries tab of the HPI webpage and contact Cheri Ramirez for more information:
+Food Pantries in the Second Harvest of NW PA service area that are interested in partnering with PA HPI can check out the array of pantry tools we have to offer under the resources for pantries tab of the HPI webpage and contact David Godoy for more information:

 814-459-3663 x 125